ruslanmv/How-to-Sync-Hugging-Face-Spaces-with-a-GitHub-Repository/README.md

 run: git push https://ruslanmv:$HF_TOKEN@huggingface.co/spaces/ruslanmv/Milvus-Client-Embedding main
 ```

+## Step 4: Create an Action
-Step 4: Create an Action that automatically checks the file size of any new pull request
+Create an Action that automatically checks the file size of any new pull request
 Add another GitHub Action to your repository with the following content:

 ```yaml